Kit and Aiden take the plunge – and you could too

-This October, Kit and Aiden are abseiling 132 metres down the Westpac Building in the Adelaide CBD!
+On Saturday 19 October Kit and Aiden will abseil 132 metres down the Westpac building in the Adelaide CBD!

 Why?
 The brave pair are taking part in the AnglicareSA Adelaide City Plunge to help fight homelessness.
 Watch them explain in this quick video.

 Thanks to Anglicare SA YOU have the chance to join Kit and Aiden abseiling down Westpac building

 Imagine standing on top of the world, or at least the tallest building in Adelaide… then taking the plunge heading over the side, conquering your fears and all while helping take fear out of someone else’s life!